manwar/python-guide/introduction-to-python.md

     b = {"a": 1, "c": 3, "b": 2}
     print("Equality Test: ", a == b)            # prints Equality Test: True

-Let's see some examples showing `Deque`:
+Let's see some examples showing `Deque`.
 It is pronounced as `Double-ended Queue`.

     d = collections.deque("abcdefg")